Union Says New Boeing Pay Offer missed The Mark - UrduPoint

 The aviation giant gave workers until Friday at midnight to ratify its "best and final offer."

-The union, the International Association of Machinists and Aerospace Workers, said there isn't enough time to discuss the offer with members and tend to the voting before the Boeing deadline.
+The International Association of Machinists and Aerospace Workers (IAM) said there wasn't enough time to discuss the offer with members and tend to the voting before the Boeing deadline.

 "The company has refused to meet for further discussion; therefore, we will not be voting on the 27th," union negotiators told members.